by Dr. Lawrence Wilson

 A) While their cells are more acidic,

-yeasts growth.
-Reasons this may
+growth.
+Reasons this may occur are

-metabolism such as lactic acid.
+as lactic acid.
 Also, calcium, an

 alkaline-forming element, increases in their tissues in slow oxidation and may

 affect the alkalinity in the spaces between the cells.

 C) Slow oxidizers generally have a copper imbalance.

 To help avoid antibiotics, buy hormone-and antibiotic-free meats, poultry and dairy products.
 Animals raised in a healthful manner should rarely require antibiotics.

 Steroid hormone therapy.
 Steroid drugs such as cortisone, prednisone, Cortef, and other products can contribute to a molds and yeasts infection.
 This is likely due to their effect upon the adrenal glands and perhaps their effect on copper metabolism.